 Taking a dog to France from the UK- the basics

-So, before we start, there are 3 essential things you need in order to travel with your dog from the UK to France or any other European country:
+There are 3 essential things your dog needs in order to travel with you from the UK to France, Northern Ireland or any other European country:

 - They must be microchipped